 - You should provide contact information for any witnesses to the incident.

 - You must inform PRC staff if you move or change your phone or message number.
 Your case will be recommended for closure if the PRC Investigator cannot contact you.

 - You must attend the Board of Inquiry hearing.

 - Within one month of filing the complaint, you should receive a copy of the formal allegations of misconduct under investigation.
 These are the only allegations that will be investigated and heard by the PRC.
-If you have questions about the allegations, please discuss your concerns with the PRC Investigator.
+If you have questions about the allegations, please discuss your concerns with PRC staff.

-- A Report of Investigation will be prepared within 75 days of the date of filing the complaint.
+- A Report of Investigation will usually be prepared within 80 days of the date of filing the complaint.

 - You will be contacted before the hearing is scheduled, and will receive a written notice at least a week before the hearing date with information about hearing procedures.
 The Board of Inquiry is a three-member panel of commissioners who will hear testimony from you, the subject officer(s), and any witnesses.
 The subject officer(s) or their representative(s) will have an opportunity to cross-examine you.
 The commissioners will ask questions as appropriate.